 The 4-stage Circle system requires a filter change 2x per year and 1x every 2 years to replace the RO membrane (RF-40).
 There are 4 filters total in the system including the membrane.

-There are currently 3-packs available of the sediment and carbon filters (RF-20) on Amazon.
-Click the images below to check the current lowest price for a 3-pack of filters and the RO membrane:
+There are currently 3-packs available of the sediment and carbon filters (RF-20) at Amazon #ad:

 Overall, we feel the replacement filters are fairly valued, and you’ll certainly save money compared to buying bottled water.